IDEAS-Watersheds/ideas-watersheds.github.io/software-ecosystem/doi-best-practices.md

 <h3>Updating DOE CODE</h3>

-TODO add some figures here.
+TODO add some figures here?

-TODO ParFlow just did this for first time.
-Add in anything learned from doing this process.
+For the ParFlow project the following steps are used updating DOE CODE.
+ParFlow is using Zenodo to automatically generate the DOI so updating is simply making a new version on DOE CODE using the Zenodo generated DOI.
+If you do not have a DOI, DOE CODE can generate one for you.

 - Go got DOE CODE.

 - Go to the "Manage My Projects" page.

 - Select the Make Version / New button on the project to release.

 - In Product Description update the version number